 - What do you think about the brand/product/service?

+Stage 2.
 Evaluation of the present.
-Questions like:
+We proceed to the questions like:

 - Could you describe your latest experience with every detail?

 - What did you like/not like?